smallriver0316/algorithm-collections/Sorting/README.md

 ## Selection Sort

-It sorts a given array in ascending order with selection sort.
+It sorts a given array in ascending order with Selection Sort.

 Furthermore, it outputs the number of replacements in the sorting.